-Lauren Stock (she/her), originally from Dallas, TX, is a senior at Wesleyan University in Middletown, CT where she will graduate in the spring of 2021 with her B.A. in Theater, Sociology, and Dance.
-Having grown up in the Reform movement, at the former URJ Kutz Camp, and in NFTY, Lauren prioritizes leadership and social justice in all of her work, with a specific love for supporting and mentoring teens.
-She continues to work with the RAC as a Teen Justice Fellowship Coach, and is a current member of the Commission on Social Action and URJ College Leadership Team.
+Lauren Stock (she/her), originally from Dallas, TX, is a recent graduate of Wesleyan University in Middletown, CT with her B.A. in Theater, Sociology, and Dance.
+Having grown up in the Reform movement, at the former URJ Kutz Camp, in NFTY, and as a an alum of the URJ College Leadership Team, Lauren prioritizes leadership and social justice in all of her work, with a specific love for supporting and mentoring teens.
+She continues to work with the RAC as a Teen Justice Fellowship Coach, and is a current member of the Commission on Social Action and the RAC-TX Core Team.

-Lauren is so excited to be joining the Tzedek Box team, combining her passion for Jewish social justice with her work as a director & theater-maker to share stories of the Jewish pursuit of justice in our everyday, 21st century lives.
+Lauren is so excited to be a member of the Tzedek Box team, combining her passion for Jewish social justice with her work as a director & theater-maker to share stories of the Jewish pursuit of justice in our everyday, 21st century lives.